Clip of 'Goin Bulilit' sketch on Recto Bank incident goes viral

-A scene from the sketch comedy program “Goin’ Bulilit” last Sunday gained the attention of some Twitter users who perceived it to be a commentary on a Chinese boat’s ramming of a Filipino boat on Recto (Reed) Bank and how the government initially refused to believe fishermen’s accounts.
+A scene from the sketch comedy program “Goin’ Bulilit” last Sunday gained the attention of some Twitter users who perceived it a commentary on a Chinese vessel’s ramming of a Filipino boat on Recto (Reed) Bank and how the government initially refused to believe fishermen’s accounts.

 Twitter user @JackieeeeLo shared a non-verbatim dialogue among some of its cast members playing the part of fishermen, who were asked what they should do if a large vessel approaches them.